plasticuproject/pwnedBot/README.md

 ## Heroku Deployment
 Create a fork of this repository, then clone it to your local host with the `git clone` command. <br />
-Navigate into the project's root directory and run `heroku create`. <br />
+Navigate into the project's root directory and run `heroku create`.
+Take note of the name it assigns the app. <br />
+Run `heroku git:remote -a <app name>` to add a remote to your local repository. <br />

 Set the environment variables that the application will use with the `heroku config:set` command, setting the following variables:
 ```
 heroku config:set HIBP_API_KEY=<your HIBP-API-KEY>